aoool/real-self-driving-car-using-ros/README.md

 * It can pinpoint the exact position and size of the lights, which can be further utilized for accurately calculating the stopping line position.

 #### Cons
-* It's not very fast, simulator FPS was limited to 10 FPS on average.
+* It's slower than OpenCV method.

 ### Real World (Test Lot) --- SSD Approach
-* We tested the pretrained models without retraining, on real world images from the ROS bags provided by Udacity, which lead to some success, since COCO dataset already has a Traffic Light class (No.10), however it was a limited success since the ROS bags images had unusual lighting; very bright in some cases, and often the 3 light colors were not distinguishable from one another and all looked somewhat yellow.
+* We tested the pretrained models without retraining, on real world images from the ROS bags provided by Udacity, which led to some success, since COCO dataset already has a Traffic Light class (No.10), however it was a limited success since the ROS bags images had unusual lighting; very bright in some cases, and often the 3 light colors were not distinguishable from one another and all looked somewhat yellow.
 * Similarly we opted for retraining the "ssd_inception_v2_coco" model, but this time we compiled our own dataset, since datasets found online didn't lead to good enough results, so we labeled images from 3 different ROS bags provided by Udacity and added images from Bosch Small Traffic Lights Dataset [here](https://hci.iwr.uni-heidelberg.de/node/6132), which helped the model generalize better, and increased the detection confidence specially for instances when the traffic light was far away, since most images in the ROS bags have the traffic light in close proximity.

 Here is a sample of the dataset.